Extra Points: Trump Plaza Implosion Marked End of An Era in A.C. Boxing

 It had been on the ropes for a while, however.
 The implosion merely completed a 10-count that had been going on for more than 25 years.
 Donald Trump's first Atlantic City casino had become an empty, rusting shell, long past the days when celebrities dined at its restaurants, bet $100,000 a hand at the blackjack tables, and sat ringside to see Tyson, Evander Holyfield and others fight at both Trump Plaza's Imperial Ballroom and Boardwalk Hall.

-Once it opened in 1984, there was about a 10-year span where Trump Plaza was a sports and entertainment mecca.
+After it opened in 1984, there was about a 10-year span where Trump Plaza was a sports and entertainment mecca.

-Once it opened in 1984, Trump Plaza joined Atlantis, Bally's, Claridge, Harrah's, Playboy, Resorts, Sands and Tropicana in holding boxing at its property, enabling Atlantic City to surpass Las Vegas as the "Boxing Capital of the World."
+It quickly joined Atlantis, Bally's, Claridge, Harrah's, Playboy, Resorts, Sands and Tropicana in holding boxing at its property, enabling Atlantic City to surpass Las Vegas as the "Boxing Capital of the World."

 There were 123 cards held in town in 1984, followed by a whopping 144 in 1985.
 It was not unusual for Atlantic City to host three or four boxing events in a week.